TBillaudeau/SIREN-SIRET-API/Project_Report.md

 2. We also used ***Copilot*** to help us write the code for the functions to add/modify the data in the database.
 We did that because as the dataset has a lot of columns, it was very dull to do.

+	We also used Copilot to get hints the structure of the unit tests for our API endpoints.
+However, we made modifications to these tests to ensure they fit our specific workflow and requirements.

 ## How did we do ?